rvweeren/lofar_facet_selfcal/README.md

 https://ui.adsabs.harvard.edu/abs/2021A%26A...651A.115V/abstract

 Requirements:
-- Container with all standard LOFAR software: https://tikk3r.github.io/flocs/
+- Container with all standard LOFAR software can be downloaded here: https://tikk3r.github.io/flocs/

 Installation:
 \